ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/export_import/_includes/s3_export.md

 ### Exporting multiple directories {#example-specific-dirs}

-Exporting objects from DB directories named dir1 and dir2 to the `export1` directory in the `mybucket` bucket using explicitly specified S3 authentication parameters:
+Exporting items from DB directories named dir1 and dir2 to the `export1` directory in `mybucket` using the explicitly set S3 authentication parameters:

 ```
 ydb -p db1 export s3 \